Intrinsic Entropy of Context Length Scaling in LLMs: Assumptions, Deductions and Observations for Language Modeling

-Approximation Loss, or how well the trained model learns Bayesian Model, is also related to Intrinsic Dimension in the perspective of Scaling Laws.
+Approximation Loss, or how well the trained model learns Bayesian Model, is related to Intrinsic Dimension in previous work of Scaling Laws~\citep{neuralscalingdatamanifold,scalingtimeseries}.
 In \textbf{Section \ref{sec:Approx Theory}} we discuss more about how the context length impacts \textbf{Approximation Loss} from this perspective.